-Since the strawberries at the market were surprisingly sweet and fat, I decided to make my grandmother´s strawberry pie.
-It´s simple but full of flavor and has a delightful syrup on top made with the strawberries´ own juices.
+Since the strawberries at the market were surprisingly sweet and fat, I decided to make my grandmother’s strawberry pie.
+It’s simple but full of flavor and has a delightful syrup on top made with the strawberries’ own juices.

-This light colored version was so popular in the 80´s, I don´t think there´s one of us from that neon clothing, big hair, shoulder padded era that didn´t drink it.
+This light colored version was so popular in the 80’s, I don’t think there’s one of us from that neon clothing, big hair, shoulder padded era that didn’t drink it.
 Especially during the summer, after a long day at the beach.
-You would go to the beach bar and order a large jar of clerico to share with friends.
+You would go to the beach bar and order a large jar of clericó to share with friends.
 Some of us would only munch at the fruit (banana pieces my absolute favorite), which got me into trouble anyway, because, after a while, the fruit would be soaked in a lot of wine.

 For the dough:

-½ recipe Pate Sablée (see recipe here)
+- ½ recipe Pate Sablée (see recipe here)

 For the filling:

 - 1 pound strawberries, cleaned and sliced thick